 We arrived safe and sound after a bit of a hair-raising minivan ride (the driver used the hard shoulder and weaved in and out- after the ambulance he was following had turned off).

-We had a great seafood dinner, including barbecued octopus at Pho Hai Hoang on the seafront.
+In the evening, we had a great seafood dinner, including barbecued octopus at Pho Hai Hoang on the seafront.
 We rounded off the day on my friends’ rooftop with its great views.